-OCD that begins in childhood is more common in boys than girls, with the usual time of onset of OCD later for females than males; the disorder is equally common among adult men and women.25
+OCD that begins in childhood is more common in boys than girls, with the usual time of onset of OCD later for females than males; the disorder is equally common among adult men and women.

-Causes of OCD?
+Causes of OCD

 Constant hand-washing and washing and cleaning in a specific way are common OCD compulsions.

-In certain individuals, OCD could be triggered by a combination of genetic, neurological, behavioral, cognitive and environmental factors.
+In certain individuals, OCD could be triggered by a combination of genetic, neurological, behavioral, cognitive, and environmental factors.

 Genetic causes of OCD

-Studies have shown that OCD runs in families and can be considered a "familial disorder."7 The disease may span generations with close relatives of people with OCD significantly more likely to develop OCD themselves.
+Studies have shown that OCD runs in families and can be considered a "familial disorder."
+The disease may span generations with close relatives of people with OCD significantly more likely to develop OCD themselves.

-Twin studies of adults suggest that obsessive-compulsive symptoms are moderately heritable, with genetic factors contributing 27-47% of variance in scores on measures of obsessive-compulsive symptoms.8-10 In studies of obsessive-compulsive symptoms in children, genetic factors account for 45-65% of variance.10
+Twin studies of adults suggest that obsessive-compulsive symptoms are moderately heritable, with genetic factors contributing 27-47 percent of variance in scores on measures of obsessive-compulsive symptoms.
+However, no single gene has been identified as the "cause" of OCD.

 Some rapid onset cases of obsessive-compulsive disorder in children might be a consequence of Group A streptococcal infections, which cause inflammation and dysfunction in the basal ganglia.

-In recent years, however, other pathogens, such as the bacteria responsible for Lyme disease, and H1N1 (the flu virus), have also been associated with rapid onset of OCD in children.
+These cases are grouped together and referred to as pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS).In recent years, however, other pathogens, such as the bacteria responsible for Lyme disease, and H1N1 (the flu virus), have also been associated with rapid onset of OCD in children.
 As such, clinicians have altered the acronym to PANS - Pediatric Acute-Onset Neuropsychiatric Syndrome.